 Martyns of Muswell Hill.
 We used to go in here a lot.
-Mum would buy tea, coffee and dried fruit, and I would stand by the ancient coffee bean machine by the window and breath in that fabulous aroma of the roasting beans.
+Mum would buy tea, coffee and dried fruit, and I would stand by the ancient coffee bean machine by the window and breath in that fabulous aroma of roasting beans.
 Actually, I'm not sure if it was roasting them, but the smell was intoxicating.
 It was a sort of metal barrel that turned like a washing machine drum, with a hiss hiss as the beans clattered around inside.
 I was an inquisitive child, so I can't imagine I didn't ask what it was the machine was doing.
 I've just forgotten somewhere in the fog of time . . .

-The interior was still dimly lit, still the wonderful coffee smell but infused with other scents: vanilla, tea, dundee cakes and probably some good quality dust on the top shelves.
+The interior was still dimly lit; still the wonderful coffee smell but infused with other scents: vanilla, tea, dundee cakes and probably some good quality dust on the top shelves.
 The little cellophane packets of herbs and spices were as I recalled, and even the women serving seemed the same?
 Another generation perhaps.